coder/coder/docs/templates/agent-metadata.md

 ![agent-metadata](../images/agent-metadata.png)

-With Agent Metadata, template admin can expose operational metrics from their workspaces to their users.
-It is a sibling of [Resource Metadata](./resource-metadata.md).
+With Agent Metadata, template admins can expose operational metrics from their workspaces to their users.
+It is the dynamic complement of [Resource Metadata](./resource-metadata.md).

 See the [Terraform reference](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/agent#metadata).

 ## Examples

 All of these examples use [heredoc strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings) for the script declaration.
-With heredoc strings you can script without messy escape codes, just as if you were working in your terminal.
+With heredoc strings, you can script without messy escape codes, just as if you were working in your terminal.

-Here are useful agent metadata snippets for Linux agents:
+Here's a standard set of metadata snippets for Linux agents:

 ```hcl
 resource "coder_agent" "main" {